<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 So how do you keep the pool water clear of bacteria and parasites?

-One effective solution is to use an inground pool UV system, which uses ultraviolet light for pool sanitation.
+One possible solution is to use an inground pool UV system, which uses ultraviolet light for pool sanitation.
 These systems don’t involve pumping lots of chemicals into your pool, and some say they are superior to the “old fashioned” sanitation method of using chlorine.
 Or are they?

-This week, we’re giving you the lowdown on UV pool systems to introduce you to new ways of sanitizing your swimming pool
+This week, we’re giving you the lowdown on UV pool systems to introduce you to new ways of sanitizing your swimming pool.

 Let’s start with the basics...